catlinman/comrelay/README.md

 3. After working with shared memory between servers and command line interaction it became apparent that this would not work if multiple Comrelay servers were running at the same time.
-As such the *.comrelay_port* file convention was chosen which allows servers to be managed and handled directly from their execution directory.
+As such the *.comrelay_status* file convention was chosen which allows servers to be managed and handled directly from their execution directory.
 Of course this is still done via a request but it is a lot less messy than using shared memory and having servers work around each other